-(19) The construction of the development hereby permitted shall not proceed above floor slab level until the existing pipes within the extent of the site, which will be used to convey surface water, are cleared of any blockage and are restored to a fully working condition.
+(19) The development hereby permitted shall not be commenced until the existing pipes within the extent of the site, which will be used to convey surface water, are cleared of any blockage and are restored to a fully working condition.

-REASON: To ensure that the drainage system implemented at the site will adequately function and dispose of surface water from the site.
-Failure to carry out the required maintenance before commencement of works may result in a system being installed that is not sufficient to deal with surface water occurring during rain fall events and may lead to increased flood risk and pollution hazard from the site.
+REASON: To ensure that drainage system implemented at the site will adequately function and dispose of surface water from the site.
+Failure to carry out the required maintenance before commencement of works may result in a system being installed that is not sufficient to deal with surface water occurring during rainfall events and may lead to increased flood risk and pollution hazard from the site.